| |

 Colostrum

 This is produced during the first few days after birth.
-Some mothers are able to hand-express colostrum late in their pregnancy!
-As long as proper latch is established, colostrum will provide a newborn with all the nutrients and calories that he or she needs.
+Some mothers can hand-express colostrum late in their pregnancy!
+As long as a proper latch is established, colostrum will provide a newborn with all the nutrients and calories that he or she needs.
 The nutrient profile and immunological composition of colostrum differs substantially from mature milk.
 It’s specifically designed to support a newborn in this early phase of life.
 It contains growth factors, antimicrobial compounds, and immune-regulating constituents.
 In comparison to mature milk, colostrum is 3x richer in vitamin A and 10x richer in beta-carotene—this is what gives colostrum its golden yellow hue.

 transitional milk